-Despite the essentials of sound nutrition and exercise being a “no-brainer,” all too often people lack an idea of what are the key elements in “emotional fitness.”
+Despite the essentials of sound nutrition and exercise being a “no-brainer,” all too often people lack an idea of what are the key elements in “emotional fitness” or mental health.
 To support this point, at a recent “Lunch and Learn” presentation to about 40 company employees, I asked them to tell me what are some guidelines to staying physically fit.
 Not surprisingly, there was no shortage of very appropriate answers.
 However, when I asked them to offer guidelines for “mental fitness” all I got were blank stares and puzzled expressions!
 This latest experience mirrored my observations of countless other seminars, and it my main impetus for writing this article on “Emotional Fitness” so that if this question was posed to you, you would not be just like one more statistic from my workplace wellness workshops!
 Regard this article as a snippet of “personal training” helping you improve your “mental fitness!”

 To start, here is a quick quiz to get an approximate gauge of your Emotional Wellness I.Q.

 How is your Emotional Fitness?
 Below are 8 items that you may agree with or disagree with.
 On a scale of 1 to 7, rate your level of agreement with each item, being honest and open with yourself.

 _____ I feel satisfied with who I am and where I am in my life